docker/build-push-action/docs/advanced/cache.md

 ## Inline cache

-In most case you want to use the [`type=inline` cache exporter](https://github.com/moby/buildkit#inline-push-image-and-cache-together).
+In most cases you want to use the [`type=inline` cache exporter](https://github.com/moby/buildkit#inline-push-image-and-cache-together).
 However, note that the `inline` cache exporter only supports `min` cache mode.
 To enable `max` cache mode, push the image and the cache separately by using the `registry` cache exporter as shown in the [next example](#registry-cache).